 As much as possible, we are caring for patients in their homes.
 Of course we will continue to care for patients if they need to be admitted to our hospice care center.
 Hospice care center visitors are limited to four patients at any time.

 be completely healthy and free of any signs/symptoms of the flu

 have NOT traveled internationally in the last 14 days

 have NOT had contact with someone with a confirmed case of COVID-19, under investigation for COVID-19, or is ill with a respiratory illness including a fever in the last 14 days

 have parental permission to enter if under 16 years of age

-use hand sanitizer, social distancing, and limit their visit time if possible.
+use hand sanitizer and social distance if possible.

 We understand the hardship this visitor policy places on families.
 We are anxious to allow all visitors again when things return to normal.
 The best way to get back to normal is to adhere to all social distancing orders.

 Are you admitting COVID-19 patients to your hospice care centers?

 Yes, we are admitting COVID-19 patients to our centers in Vancouver and Longview.
 We have 2 negative air flow rooms in each center (4 rooms total).
 A negative air flow room is a special room that vents air directly to the outside of the building.
 This means airborne particles are vented outdoors rather than recirculating through the building which decreases risk to our staff and visitors.